goauthentik/authentik/website/developer-docs/hackathon/index.md

 Online, in our [GitHub repo](https://github.com/goauthentik/authentik), using Discord for conversations, questions, and video calls.

+## Registration form

+Use the [Hackathon 2023 Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSc10MiK4li-SIY8SidhwFEwFbDcna-fio1xFY2nmimqXPPvLA/viewform) to let us know that you'll join us!

+>If you know what you and/or your team want to work on, you can open an [Issue](https://github.com/goauthentik/authentik/issues) at any time (why not now?) and add the `hackathon` label.
+Then, when you register, enter the Issue number that you opened on your registration form.
+This way, on Kickoff Day we can easily match particpants with their Issue of interest.

 ## Agenda

 -   **Wednesday, July 26th**: Kickoff, voting for topics to work on, teams formed, participants select the Issue/team they are going to work on, and get their environment set up.
 After the online kickoff, you can start your work at any time.